 Also, in my opinion we shouldn’t avoid visiting a country purely because we don’t agree with its politics.
 In this case, I would do some research to make sure my travels don’t fund any of the politics I disagree with.
 I would still like to visit the country and try to spend my money with small, independent businesses that are suffering from a political situation that their country is in, by no fault of its individual citizens.
 After all, people are not representative of their government’s actions, and they may feel very badly represented by it.

-My final advice would be: don’t judge a place purely based on what you hear from the people around you and from the media.
+My final advice would be: don’t judge a place purely based on what you hear from the people around you (who haven’t been there) and from the media.
 Bad news is always exaggerated and the good stories won’t normally reach you.
 Do your own research, speak to some local people on the internet (Couchsurfing is a great way to speak to locals), or try to read blogs written by people living or travelling there at that time.
 When doing this, you can decide for yourself whether you feel safe visiting a ‘risky’ destination.